yeswehack/PwnFox/README.md

 ### Toolbox(s)

 Inject you own javascript code on page load.
 The code will be loaded as soon as possible.
-This can used to add dangerous behavior detection, or just to add extra function to you js console.
+This can used to add dangerous behavior detection, or just to add extra function to your js console.

 **Be carefull, the injected toolbox will run in the window context.
 Do not inject secret in untrusted domain.**

 ![settings](/screenshots/settings.png)

+### Security header remover

+Sometime it's easier to work with security header disabled.
+You can now do it with a single button press.
+Don't forget to reenable them before testing your final payload.

+Headers stripped:
+* Content-Security-Policy
+* X-XSS-Protection
+* X-Frame-Options
+* X-Content-Type-Options

+## Changelog

+* v1.1.0
+  * First public release